reganwillis/Skeleton-Dapp/README.md

 # Skeleton Dapp
 This is a dapp structured to be used for development purposes.
 It is able to make a simple transaction on a local blockchain using [MetaMask](https://metamask.io/).
 It is intended to be used as a skeleton dapp to plug in your own smart contract and front end.
-It also uses [Truffle](), [Ganache](), [Webpack](), and [Web3JS](https://web3js.readthedocs.io/en/v1.2.11/getting-started.html).
+It also uses [Truffle](https://www.trufflesuite.com/truffle), [Ganache](https://www.trufflesuite.com/ganache), [Webpack](https://webpack.js.org/), and [web3.js](https://web3js.readthedocs.io/en/v1.2.11/getting-started.html).

-Download [Truffle]() and [Ganache]() to use this project.

-TODO: add links

 ## Usage Instructions
-Start by downloading the repository as a ZIP.
+Start by downloading all the technologies listed and linked above.

+Download the repository as a ZIP.

 Start the local ethereum blockchain with this command: